 GARY P. COHEN

-As a young child I sang songs with my sisters and brothers while doing chores.
-Later, I sang in the church choir, then in school chorus.
-But I began to study music when learning an instrument.
-I played French horn throughout college and began playing harmonica during that time.
-I gave up playing French horn for something easier, like a violin, which I found at a flea market.
-But I decided to stop playing classic band and orchestra music, because I just wanted to have fun playing.
+As a young child Gene sang songs with his sisters and brothers while doing chores.
+Later, he sang in the church choir, then in the school chorus.
+But he began to study music when learning an instrument.
+He played French horn throughout college and began playing harmonica during that time.
+He gave up playing French horn for something easier, like a violin, which he found at a flea market.
+But he decided to stop playing classic band and orchestra music, because he just wanted to have fun playing.

-People were surprised that I could play blues harp, but it got me into my first band.
-I've spent the last 25 years trying to make my fiddle playing listenable.
-But I have reached my goal of having fun playing music, now I'm hoping that I can make it fun for you.
+People were surprised that he could play blues harp, but it got him into his first band.
+He has spent the last 25 years trying to make his fiddle playing listenable.
+But having reached my goal of having fun playing music, he is hoping that he can make it fun for you.